priya006/Page-Object-Model/README.md

 # Limitation
 1. Could not write the loging to a file.
 The log4j2 properties file can create a log file.
 But could not write to a file
+2. Data Provider in TestNG was used to provide data from a spread sheet.
+The TestNG skips the test which is using the annotation @Dataprovider.
+Different versions of TestNG tried yet the issue could not be resolved

 Reference